 As with many industries, the pandemic has impacted the way we work in lots of ways.
 We’ve regularly had only small skeleton teams at the office at any given time for the better part of two years now – although we’re slowly getting back to seeing more faces around, which has been lovely.
 For a workplace where everyone’s really connected, going months without seeing some work colleagues in-person has been very surreal.

-For me personally, I definitely felt very fatigued at times, because the content that we were capturing on a daily basis was extremely heavy.
-At the same time, I believe I can speak for the whole team to say that it’s been really meaningful to know that we’ve been making information more accessible to people in New Zealand at such a pivotal moment in history.
+For me personally, I definitely felt very fatigued at times, because the content that we were captioning on a daily basis was extremely heavy.
+At the same time, I believe I can speak for the whole team to say that it’s been really meaningful to know that we’ve been making information more accessible to people in Aotearoa at such a pivotal moment in history.
 Even though the content can be very draining at times, it really is an honour to caption throughout the pandemic.
 I’m from Christchurch originally and was living in South Korea and Mexico for the 2010/2011 earthquakes.
 I remember how desperately I wanted to be kept in the loop with what was happening at home and how pivotal access to information was then, and I feel very grateful to support with information accessibility during the pandemic.